erik-bobinski/Spotify-Analyzer/README.md

 ### Dashboard

-1. Upload your Spotify dataset (CSV format) via the GUI.
+1. Login to the webapp via the GUI.
 2. Select a target song from the dropdown menu.
 3. Click the "Recommend" button to generate a list of similar tracks.
 4. View the recommendations dynamically in the dashboard.
-5. Export the recommendations to a CSV file.

 ---